Is Psychosis A Lifelong Illness? Exploring The Facts

 • The effects of a substance, medication, or a medical condition cannot better explain symptoms.

 Portions of these criteria may not apply to some psychotic disorders.
-For example, schizophreniform and brief psychotic disorders usually have different onset criteria.
+For example, schizophreniform and brief psychotic disorders often have different onset criteria.
 In addition, some psychotic disorders can be characterized by additional symptoms that must be present for diagnosis.
 For instance, schizoaffective disorder can also feature symptoms of major depression or mania.

 Psychotic disorders